 More information about sanctions and proliferation financing can be found on the Isle of Man Customs and Excise website.
 The GSC recommends that all regulated entities sign up to the IOM Customs and Excise News RSS feed.
-IOM Customs and Excise have a number of notices and documents which may be of use to regulated entities, these include:
+IOM Customs and Excise have a number of notices and documents which may be of use to regulated entities, these include more specific guidance that can be found at the below pages:

-Financial Sanctions - Guidance

-Financial Sanctions Relating to Terrorism - Guidance

-Financial Sanctions Relating to Proliferation - Guidance

-Trade-Based Money Laundering Guidance
+Financial Sanctions - General Financial Sanctions Relating to Terrorism Financial Sanctions Relating to Proliferation Trade-Based Money Laundering Guidance